-- Train clinical and operational teams on addressing vaccine hesitancy and motivational interviewing to have productive conversations with families about the benefits of childhood vaccination. - Educate pre-teens and their caregivers around adolescent screenings and vaccinations, including HPV series.
+- Educate pre-teens and their caregivers around adolescent screenings and vaccinations, including HPV series.
 Explain that "HPV is the only anti-cancer vaccine available and that it is more effective when received young."
-Waiting to receive the vaccination when the pre-teen is older may result in an additional 3rd dose.
+Waiting to receive the vaccination when the pre-teen is older may result in an additional third dose.
 Conversations can begin at age 9. - Discuss with pre-teens and their caregivers about issues that may be keeping them from getting their pre-teen vaccinated.
-Explore possible barriers such as access to care and hours of operation, as well as listening to and responding to their concerns about vaccination. - Communicate with families when vaccinations are due (reminders) or late (recall) via portals, texts, and/or calls. - Educate support staff on immunization catch-up schedule. - Be consistent with offering vaccinations.
-You may need to offer and discuss several times before a caregiver will agree to complete vaccinations. - Promote vaccination as a competency and strength within your practice.
+Explore possible barriers such as access to care and hours of operation, as well as listening to and responding to their concerns about vaccination. - Communicate with parents/caregivers when vaccinations are due (reminders) or late (recall) via portals, texts, and/or calls. - Educate support staff on immunization catch-up schedule. - Be consistent with offering vaccinations.
+You may need to offer and discuss several times before a parent/caregiver agrees to complete vaccinations. - Promote vaccination as a competency and strength within your practice.
 Many pre-teens are anxious about receiving shots.
-Clinical team members should aspire to excel at giving shots with minimal discomfort, which reduces stress for both pre-teens and their caregivers and increases likelihood that pre-teens will continue their vaccinations on schedule. - Work with 6th grade teachers to incorporate vaccine education into their curriculum (you can have a provider come and be a guest speaker as well). - Work with school nurses to incorporate HPV education in their health classes.
+Clinical team members should aspire to excel at giving shots with minimal discomfort, which reduces stress for both pre-teens and their caregivers and increases the likelihood that pre-teens will continue their vaccinations on schedule. - Work with sixth grade teachers to incorporate vaccine education into their curriculum (you can have a provider come and be a guest speaker as well). - Work with school nurses to incorporate HPV education in their health classes.